eshlomo1/Microsoft-Sentinel-SecOps/IR-SOC.md

 * [HxD](https://mh-nexus.de/en/hxd/) is a carefully designed and fast hex editor which, additionally to raw disk editing and modifying of main memory (RAM), handles files of any size.

+* [ThePhish ](https://github.com/emalderson/ThePhish) is an automated phishing email analysis tool based on TheHive, Cortex and MISP.

 ## Cloud Forensics Tool